gatsby-inc/sanity-plugin-dashboard-widget-gatsby/README.md

 ### Widget options

-- `name` - The Gatsby Cloud instance name (top-level domain of your Gatsby Cloud instance URL)
+- `name` - The Gatsby Cloud instance url

 ## Developing on this module